RainEggplant/opengl-mingw-boilerplate/README.md

 │  │  │  ├─glad
 │  │  │  └─KHR
 │  │  └─src
-│  └─glfw
+│  ├─glfw
-│      ├─include
+│  │  ├─include
-│      │  └─GLFW
+│  │  │  └─GLFW
-│      └─lib
+│  │  └─lib
+│  └─glm
+│      └─glm
+│          ├─detail
+│          ├─ext
+│          ├─gtc
+│          ├─gtx
+│          └─simd
 └─src
 ```

 ### Libraries

-We will need `GLAD` and `GLFW` for our project.
-We have already placed `GLFW` (version 3.3.2) and `GLAD` (verison 4.6) files under the `lib` folder.
+We will need `GLAD`, `GLFW` and `GLM` for our project.
+We have already placed `GLFW` (version 3.3.2), `GLAD` (verison 4.6) and `GLM` (version 0.9.9.8) files under the `lib` folder.

-You can go [here](http://www.glfw.org/download.html) to download the pre-compiled binaries of GLFW, and go [here](https://glad.dav1d.de/) to generate GLAD source of your preferred version.
+You can go [here](http://www.glfw.org/download.html) to download the pre-compiled binaries of GLFW, go [here](https://glad.dav1d.de/) to generate GLAD source of your preferred version, and go [here](https://github.com/g-truc/glm/releases) to download GLM.

 ### Sources